erlsyncc/JSONPlaceholder_API/README.md

 ## Project Description

-This project demonstrates how to integrate a public API into a web application.
-Users can upload an image, which is sent to the SVG.new API for processing.
-The generated SVG is then displayed on the website and can be downloaded.
+This project is a browser-based SVG converter application built using HTML, CSS, and JavaScript.
+Users can upload an image file and send it to the SVG.new API for vector conversion.
+The generated SVG output is displayed directly on the webpage.

 ## Features

-- Upload PNG, JPG, or JPEG images
+- Upload PNG, JPG, JPEG, or WEBP images
-- Convert images to SVG using the SVG.new API
+- Convert images into SVG format using SVG.new API
-- Display the generated SVG
+- Display generated SVG output directly in the browser
-- Download the converted SVG
+- Preview converted vector artwork
+- API response handling
-- Error handling for invalid uploads and API failures
+- Error messages for failed requests
+- Simple and responsive user interface

 ## Technologies Used

 - HTML5
 - CSS3
-- JavaScript
+- JavaScript (Vanilla JS)
-- Axios (or Fetch API)
+- Fetch API
 - SVG.new API

 ## Project Structure